What Is a Gooseneck Kettle?

 What To Look For In a Gooseneck Kettle?

-Is a Gooseneck Kettle Needed For Other Coffee Brewing Methods?
+Is a Gooseneck Kettle Needed For Other Manual Coffee Brewing Methods?

 No, a Gooseneck kettle is used only for pour-over.
-For anything from French Press, Siphon, Clever dripper, none of these methods require a slow pour like Pour-Over coffee.
-So it’s worth it to consider if you’re going to be using your gooseneck kettle for you to get one.
+For anything like French Press, Aeropress, Siphon, Clever dripper, none of these methods require a slow pour like Pour-Over coffee.

-What Is The Best Gooseneck Kettle To Buy?
+What Is The Best Gooseneck Kettle For Pour Over?

 We will break the list down for the two styles: